JackHast/belly-button-challenge/README.md

 # Instructions

 The repository can be downloaded from github and the code can be displayed and edited in any code editor such as VScode.
-The webpage can also be accessed locally
+The webpage can also be accessed locally by simply clicking on the html.index file.

 # Acknowledgements

-This repository was created by Jack Hastings, however, the html and data was provided the Monash Data Analytics Bootcamp, link: https://bootcamps.monash.edu/data/.
+This repository was created by Jack Hastings, however, the html and data was provided by the Monash Data Analytics Bootcamp, link: https://bootcamps.monash.edu/data/.